 Below are criteria for two specialized rankings:

-We believe this ranking is the future of our top advisor rankings in five or more years.
+We believe this ranking is the future of our top advisor rankings in the years to come.
 These are the industry’s rising stars.
 There are two types of advisors we are seeking: 1) Those that are building their own books of business; and 2) advisors who may not be showing their own numbers, but are on track to become a senior leader on a team, currently in the role of investment analyst, relationship manager, planner, or other key role.
-These advisors must have 4 years of total relevant experience.
+These advisors must have 4 years of total relevant experience and born in 1980 or more recent.
 SHOOK performs its typical due diligence for these candidates.

 Working Mother Cover Story